- Objects and systems have properties such as mass and charge. Systems may have internal structure.

 The AP Physics 1 exam is one of the longer AP exams, clocking in at three hours.
 It is comprised of two sections.
 The first section contains 50 multiple-choice questions, spans one hour and 30 minutes, and accounts for 50% of your total score.
 The second section is the free-response section, which lasts for one hour and 30 minutes and accounts for the remaining 50% of your score.
 This section is divided into five questions, with three being short-answer questions, one being an experimental design question, and one being a quantitative/qualitative translation question.

 You are expected to bring and use a four-function, graphing, or scientific calculator on the exam.
 You should be familiar with your calculator, and it is a good idea to bring extra batteries, in case its batteries run out during the exam.
 You may not share calculators during the exam, and you may bring up to two calculators.
-The complete calculator policy and a list of acceptable models can be found here.
+The complete calculator policy and a list of acceptable models is available for viewing.

 In 2016, the AP Physics 1 exam held the distinction of having both the lowest pass rate and the lowest high-score rate of any other AP exam.
 Only 39.8% of students taking the exam passed it (by receiving a score of three or above), and a scant 4.6% received the highest score of five.
 Nearly a third of all test-takers received the lowest score possible, a one.
 For this reason, you will need to make sure that you study the material thoroughly, using all possible means to master your skills and grasp the big ideas before exam day.